 Who doesn't like a hayride?
 The rides often take you around the farm, frequently out to the fields where the trees grow!
 Often free, a few farms charge $1 to $3.
 Most are tractor-pulled, but a few are horse-drawn.

 Like a hayride, but you sit on benches instead of hay bales; still fun!
-Sometimes, the term wagon ride or hayride is used interchangably.
+Sometimes, the term wagon ride or hayride is used interchangeably.
 Sometimes they are horse-drawn, other times, a tractor is used to pull the wagon.

 If you are REALLY lucky and the weather cooperates, a few farms offer sleigh rides, on a real big, horse-pulled sleigh!
 Except in very cold northern or mountainous area, these are usually catch-as-catch can, meaning you must call in advance to reserve a spot on a list.
 Then IF there is a sufficient snowfall, they will call you back and ask if you want to go.
 Often stables, that do NOT sell trees, offer sleigh rides, so be sure to check!
-This page has links to the sleigh rides we know of, listed by state!

 Many farms will help lift, load and secure the tree to your car.

-Some people believe that holes drilled in the base of the tree help it to take up water. drilling can also be done to help the tree fit in certain types of tree stands
+Some people believe that holes drilled in the base of the tree help it to take up water.
+Drilling can also be done to help the tree fit in certain types of tree stands

 Trees may be sprayed with artificial snow to make them look like they are in a snow storm.
 Not my cup of tea, but some farms offer it, and some people like it!